Semisol/JSChat/README.md

 JSChat is a library to quickly build a chatbot, that can run in a userscript.
 ## How does it work?
 It works by parsing the chat DOM, and calling a handler for each message.
-The handler function has 1 argument, `ChatMessage`.
+The handler function has 1 argument, `JSChat.ChatMessage`.
 ## Contents of a ChatMessage object
 ```none
 replyMessageId: A string with the id of the message replied.
 Blank if the message did not reply to any message.
 (String)